-The Grand Theater, designed in the streamlined Art Deco style and built in 1937, is located in downtown Ronceverte, West Virginia.
+The Grand Theater, built in 1937 in the streamlined Art Deco style, stood in downtown Ronceverte, West Virginia.

-Replacing an earlier circa 1900 iteration, the new three-story Grand Theater was designed by John Norman, Sr., the second registered black architect and seventh registered architect for the state.
-6 It featured 158 seats 4 and WRON, the town’s first radio station.
+Replacing an earlier theater built around 1900, the new three-story Grand Theater was designed by John Norman, Sr., the second registered Black architect and seventh registered architect in the state.
+6 It contained 158 seats 4 and housed WRON, the town’s first radio station.
 1 2

-The exterior was elaborate, with a façade faced with white-glazed brick 1 and 210 square feet of black vitrolite, an opaque pigmented glass, 4 with a neon marquee that was considered the largest in the state.
-The footprint of the building measured 50-feet by 45-feet and rose 35-feet in height.
-5 The interior is comprised of composition blocks on the walls in a four-tone effect to give the appearance of old weathered stone.
-The ceiling was finished in gold stippled plastic.
-In all, 1,000 pounds of decorative plaster and 10,000 pounds of traditional plaster were used.
+The exterior featured a façade of white-glazed brick 1 with 210 square feet of black vitrolite, an opaque pigmented glass, 4 and a neon marquee considered the largest in West Virginia at the time.
+The building measured 50 by 45 feet and stood 35 feet tall.
+5 Inside, the walls were finished with composition blocks in a four-tone effect to resemble weathered stone, while the ceiling was covered in gold-stippled plastic.
+Construction required 1,000 pounds of decorative plaster and 10,000 pounds of traditional plaster.

-The projection equipment used was from Super-Simplex with Super-Cinephor lenses, displayed on a 10.7-foot by a 14.7-foot screen, linked to a Western Electric Mirrorphonic Sound System.
-5 Each seat, manufactured by the Peabody Seating Company of North Manchester, Indiana, was equipped with the Western Electric “Theaterophone” seat phone system, the first in the state.
+Projection equipment included Super-Simplex machines with Super-Cinephor lenses, projecting onto a 10.7-by-14.7-foot screen, paired with a Western Electric Mirrorphonic Sound System.
+5 Each seat, manufactured by the Peabody Seating Company of North Manchester, Indiana, was fitted with the Western Electric “Theaterophone” system, the first installation of its kind in the state.

-The Ronceverte Development Corporation intends to purchase the shell of the theatre with the intent to restore the building for public use, and for use as a cinema arts classroom for the community college.
-2 The upper floor would be renovated for a recording studio.
+The Ronceverte Development Corporation later announced plans to purchase the theater’s shell for restoration, with proposals to use it as both a public venue and a cinema arts classroom for the local community college.
+2 Plans also included converting the upper floor into a recording studio.

 Sources